 If that little tidbit of information did just blow your mind, I’ll say it once more with feeling:

 Your clitoral body is huge!
-Its erections easily rival that of any man’s!
+Its erections easily rival that of a penis!
 Yes, that’s right—you get erections, too!
 And they’re enormous!

-(Which, since we’re on the subject, I should point out that the clitoris is basically the female equivalent of a penis.)
+(Which, since we’re on the subject, I should point out that the clitoris is basically a penis.)

-So.
-The vaginal orgasm could be an internal clitoral orgasm.
+So, the vaginal orgasm is likely an internal clitoral orgasm.

-This is powerful news, because it means you’ve (we’ve!) now got an even better understanding of how the female body experiences pleasure.
+This is powerful news because it means you’ve now got an even better understanding of how a vagina-having body experiences pleasure.
 It also means that our capacity for pleasure is much more vast than what we can see with our eyes.

 So, in light of all of this interesting information, I’d like to encourage you to do a few things:

 (1) Continue to explore your orgasm.
 Become an expert on how you get off.
-Listen keenly to the incredibly wise and intelligent voice that is your body.
-Educate yourself on the amazingness that are your sexual organs (see some helpful resources below to get you started).
+Listen keenly to the incredibly wise and intelligent voice that is your pwn body.
+Educate yourself on the amazingness that is your sexual organs.
+(See some helpful resources below to get you started.)

 (2) Have a conversation with your boyfriend.
 Show him this post.
-He likely questions whether you’re coming because of ages-old ideas and portrayals of what the female orgasm is “supposed” to look like.
-More people need to be educated about this, but men especially need to as they are often the unknowing perpetrators of the vaginal orgasm myth.
+He likely questions whether you’re coming because of ages-old ideas and portrayals of what a woman’s orgasm is “supposed” to look like.
+More people need to be educated about this, but cis men especially need to as they are often the unknowing perpetrators of the vaginal orgasm myth.